-With the available TES, we can distinguish two photodetection events within about 200 ns using this method.
-The highest detection rate that can be processed is thus estimated to be about 5×10^6 s-1, compared to about 4×10^5 s-1 if we were to discard overlapping pulses.
+With the available TES, we can distinguish two photodetection events within about 150 ns using this method.
+The highest detection rate that can be processed is thus estimated to be about $6.7 \times 10^6 \ \mathrm{s^{-1}}$, compared to about $4.0 \times 10^5 \ \mathrm{s^{-1}}$ if we were to discard overlapping pulses.

-Potential applications include the measurement of time-resolved correlation functions using the TES without the need for the spatial multiplexing of several singlephoton non-photon-number resolving detectors, provided that the coherence time of the light source is larger than the timing resolution of this technique.
+Potential applications include the measurement of timeresolved correlation functions using the TES without the need for the spatial multiplexing of several single-photon nonphoton-number resolving detectors, provided that the coherence time of the light source is larger than the timing resolution of this technique.
 The order of the correlation function measured is limited only by the maximum number of photons resolvable by the TES.